On this page

 Running a local terminology server

-While our service is where you get the content, you’ll need to run a terminology server of your own for production applications.
+While our central service is where you get the content, you’ll need to use a runtime instance for production applications.
 In this way you can meet the workload demands of your own clinical information system or consumer health platform.

 Code sets available